arangodb/arangodb/Documentation/Books/Manual/Upgrading/OSSpecificInfo/Windows.md

 - Download the new _Installer_ and run it.
-- The _Installer_ will ask if you want to update your current database: select this option so the database files will be upgraded.
+- The _Installer_ will ask if you want to update your current database: select the option "_Automatically update existing ArangoDB database_" so that the database files will be upgraded (Figure 1).

 {% hint 'info' %}
-Upgrading via the Installer, when the old data is kept, will keep your password and choice of storage engine as it is.
+Upgrading via the Installer, when the old data is kept, will keep your password and choice of storage engine as it is (Figure 2).
 {% endhint %}

 - After installing the new package, you will have both packages installed.